composed by Evangelia Rigaki

-To mark a century of Ulysses, three of Ireland’s most innovative arts organisations and practitioners – ANU, Landmark Productions and MoLI – have joined together to present Ulysses 2.2, a year-long, nationwide odyssey of creative responses to the 18 episodes that chronicle an ordinary day in the life of Leopold Bloom.
-Events are running February 2022 – February 2023.
+To mark a century of Ulysses, three of Ireland’s most innovative arts organisations and practitioners – ANU, Landmark Productions and MoLI – joined together to present Ulysses 2.2, a year-long, nationwide odyssey of creative responses to the 18 episodes that chronicle an ordinary day in the life of Leopold Bloom.
+Events ran from February 2022 – February 2023.
 Visit the Ulysses 2.2 website for full details.

 February 2nd, 2022 marked the centenary of the publication of James Joyce’s Ulysses, the defining literary monument of the 20th century, the single most influential Irish artwork ever produced and the 100 year old book that continues to feed innumerable global conversations, and just as many quarrels.

 In collaboration with director Louise Lowe and visual artist Owen Boss of ANU, those who have responded to the Ulysses 2.2 challenge include writers Anne Enright, Fintan O’Toole, Marina Carr and Emilie Pine; poets Paula Meehan, Nidhi Zak/Aria Eipe, Molly Twomey & Harry Clifton; choreographers David Bolger of CoisCéim and Emma Martin of United Fall; children’s theatre practitioners Branar; architects Yvonne Farrell and Shelley McNamara of Grafton Architects; composer Evangelia Rigaki; food artists The Domestic Godless; musicians Fehdah, Matthew Nolan, Adrian Crowley and God Knows; curator Iarlaith Ni Fheorais; and writer and activist Sinéad Burke.